coolzhao/Geo-SAM/README.md

 You can use the `Clear` button to clear the added points and rectangles.

+### Undo last Prompt

+You can use the `Undo` button to undo the last points or rectangle Prompt.

 ### Disable the Tool

 You can uncheck the `Enable` button to temporally disable the tool and navigate on the map.